-10 Reasons Walking in the Woods Benefits ChildrenNovember 19, 2020 • Get Outdoors
+10 Reasons Walking in the Woods Benefits ChildrenJanuary 20, 2020 • Get Outdoors

 Walking in the woods have lots of benefits for children and adults alike.
-Forests are open (and we’re hoping they stay that way) and free to visit.
-With the UK entering its second lockdown, there’s no better time to spend more time in nature than now!
+Forests are open (as long as you stay local and visit once a day) and free to visit.
+With the UK in its third lockdown, there’s no better time to discover your local area.

 A study by the National Trust highlighted that today’s children may be suffering from ‘nature deficit disorder’ because they don’t spend enough time outdoors.